idealista/timescaledb_role/README.md

 Postgresql must already be installed on hosts.
 We highly recommend using this role in combination with [idealista.postgresql_role](https://github.com/idealista/postgresql_role), an example is provided in [molecule/default](/molecule/default) directory.
 (First install postgresql role then timescaledb role)

+`timescaledb_user` and `timescaledb_pg_database` variables should be set to an already configured posgtresql user and database.

 ```
 ---
 - hosts: someserver